On the Impact of Channel Estimation on the Design and Analysis of IRSA based Systems: System Model

 The crucial step in evaluating the performance of the above decoding procedure is the calculation of the SINR at the receiver, which depends on the CSI available at the BS.
-Sec.~\ref{sec_ch_est} describes the channel estimation process.
-The detailed derivation of the SINR is presented later in Sec.~\ref{sec_sinr}.
+We first describe the channel estimation process in Sec.~\ref{sec_ch_est}.
+Then we present the derivation of the SINR in Sec.~\ref{sec_sinr}.
+Finally, we describe the calculation of the asymptotic throughput in Sec.~\ref{sec_de}.